2020 Compensation Project

 To date, more than 50 job family descriptions have been reviewed and updated to ensure accurate representations of work.
 Answers to frequently asked questions about the project are available for those who want to learn more.

-We will soon be conducting a system-wide market assessment to evaluate and identify gaps in pay and benefits based on the updated position descriptions and revised job families.
+We are conducting a system-wide market assessment to evaluate and identify gaps in pay and benefits based on the updated position descriptions and revised job families.
 The last system-wide study was conducted in 2011 with additional studies undertaken by each campus and institute in the last six years.

 Statewide Work Team